Raigyo/video-library/README.md

 *June 2019*

-> 🔨 React Native Tutorial 'Développez une application mobile React Native' from [Openclassrooms](https://openclassrooms.com/fr/courses/4902061-developpez-une-application-mobile-react-native?status=published).
+> 🔨 Tutorial 'Développez une application mobile React Native' from [Openclassrooms](https://openclassrooms.com/fr/courses/4902061-developpez-une-application-mobile-react-native?status=published).
 The goal of this tutorial is to develop a video library mobile application.

 * * *